devops329/devops/instruction/gitHubEnvironments/gitHubEnvironments.md

 Pressing the approval button will allow the workflow to continue.

-Once you are done, take a snapshot of the GitHub action workflow summary.
-Make sure you include the environment URL as well as the approval.
-This should look something like the following.
+Once you are done, it should look something like the following.

 ![SuccessfulWorkflow](successfulWorkflow.png)

-Go over to Canvas and submit the screenshot to the assignment.